Mark Page

-Mark Page (born 1958 or 1959 in Middlesbrough) is an English radio presenter, former Middlesbrough Football Club stadium announcer and convicted child sex offender.
-Between 1983 and 1986, he was the presenter of the BBC Radio 1 early weekend Breakfast Show.
+Mark Page (born 1958 in Middlesbrough) is a former English radio presenter, former Middlesbrough Football Club stadium announcer and convicted child sex offender.
+Between 1983 and 1987, he was the presenter of the BBC Radio 1 early weekend Breakfast Show.

 Career

 Early career and BBC Radio 1

 Page started his career as a radio presenter on BBC Radio Cleveland in 1975.
 He later hosted the Breakfast Show on Radio Tees from 1978 to 1983.
 When Pat Sharp left Radio 1 in 1983, Page was offered the 6–8 am slot on weekend mornings and titled the show Me Mark Page.
 The Radio 1 show included humorous chat interspersed with music.
 He also did a stint presenting on Friday afternoons while Steve Wright presented on Sunday mornings as well as hosting the afternoon show from Monday to Thursday.

-In 1986, he left Radio 1 and began working for independent radio stations.
+In 1987, he left Radio 1 and began working for independent radio stations.